splicebox/MntJULiP/README.md

 ### Input

 The main input of MntJULiP is a list of BAM files containing the RNA-seq read alignments sorted by genomic coordinates.
-Currently, MntJULiP has been adapted to alignments generated with Tophat2 and STAR with/without '--outSAMstrandField intronMotif' option, for example:
+Currently, MntJULiP has been adapted to alignments generated with Tophat2 or STAR with the '--outSAMstrandField intronMotif' option, for example:
 ```
 STAR --genomeDir ${STARIDX_DIR} \
      --outSAMstrandField intronMotif \